-Elisa Zied is a nationally recognized registered dietitian nutritionist, author, speaker, and spokesperson.
+Elisa Zied is a nationally recognized and award-winning health and nutrition expert, author, speaker, and spokesperson.
 A trusted source of food, nutrition, and health information, Elisa has garnered millions of media impressions, lending her expertise and real-world perspective to dozens of TV shows, web sites, news organizations and magazines.
-She’s the author of four nutrition books and is currently working on her first novel.
-You can find her previous Food, Fitness & Fiction posts here and connect with her on Twitter, Instagram, Tumblr and Facebook.
+She’s the author of four nutrition books.
+An avid walker, she loves motivating others to #moveitorloseit.
+A book lover, she recently earned a certificate in children’s literature from Stony Brook Southampton and is currently working on several young adult novels.
+You can find her previous Food, Fitness & Fiction posts here and connect with her on Twitter, Instagram and Facebook.

 Leave a Reply

 Your email address will not be published.
 Required fields are marked